 The first comment is that the Numerical Recipes routine realft() is not as efficient as possible.
-In order to produce a production version of the GRASP code, we suggest replacing this function with a more-optimal version.
+In order to produce a production version of the GRASP code, we suggest replacing this function with a moreoptimal version.
 For example, on the Intel Paragon, the CLASSPACK library provides optimized real-FFT functions.
 To replace the realft() routine, we provide a replacement routine by the same name, which calls the CLASSPACK library.
 This routine may be found in the src/optimization/paragon directory of GRASP.
-By including the object file for this routine in the linking path, before the Numerical Recipes library, it replaces that the realft() routine.
+By including the object file for this routine in the linking path, before the Numerical Recipes library, it replaces the realft() routine.
+(Note: GRASP currently contains optimized replacement routines for the FFT on SGI/Cray, Sun, Paragon and Intel Linux machines; see the src/optimization/ directories of GRASP).